currawong-project/libcw/README.md

 Next:

 - Complete subnets:
+	+ Subnets should have presets written in terms of the subnet vars rather than the network vars or the value application needs to follow the internal variable src_var back to the proxy var.

+	+ write a paragraph in the flow_doc.md about overall approach taken to subnet implementation.
+	  Subnets are implemented in the following phases:
+	  - During program initialization the subnet cfg files is scanned and the proxy vars for each subnet are used to create `class_desc_t` records for each subnet.
+	  - When the subnet is instantiated the proxy vars are instantiated first.
+	  - Then the internal network is instantiated.

-	+ subnet var desc's should be the same as non+subnet vars but also include the 'proxy' field.
+	+ DONE: subnet var desc's should be the same as non+subnet vars but also include the 'proxy' field.
 	In particular they should get default values.
 	If a var desc is part of a subnet then it must have a proxy.
 	The output variables of var desc's must have the 'out' attribute

-	+ subnets should have presets written in terms of the subnet vars rather than the network vars

-	+ improve the subnet creating code by using consistent naming + use proxy or wrap but not both
+	+ DONE: improve the subnet creating code by using consistent naming + use proxy or wrap but not both

-	+ improve code comments on subnet creation
+	+ DONE: improve code comments on subnet creation

-	+ write a paragraph in the flow_doc.md about overall approach taken to subnet implementation.
+- Implement feedback
+- Audio inputs should be able to be initialized with a channel count and srate without actually connecting an input.
+  This will allow feedback connections to be attached to them at a later stage of the network instantiation.
+- Implement subnet preset application.
 - Implement the var attributes and attribute checking.
 - Implement dynamic loading of procs.
 - Implement a debug mode to aid in building networks and subnets (or is logging good enough)